Knedme/Beat/README.md

 Congratulations, you have successfully installed the bot and launched it.

 ## 🆘 Support
-If you find a bug, or you have a question please write here: Knedme#3143 or Knedme@yandex.ru
+If you find a bug, or you have a question please write here: Knedme@yandex.com